dmitrykulakovfrontend/TicTacToeOOP/README.md

 This project was made during pair coding with Abdul Shabbir ([@abdulshabbirdev](https://twitter.com/abdulshabbirdev)).
+Our goal was to make tic-tac-toe but in Object-oriented programming.
 Was a big pleasure to code with him and figuring out how to complete it!

 ![](opera_06-04-2022.gif)